Do you have a love for animals of all sorts and sizes?

 Do you see yourself working with people in helping keep their pets healthy?
 Are you interested in large animals, small animals or perhaps exotic breeds?
 All these questions can be explored in the Veterinary Technician Academy at Crystal Lake Middle school.

-From the beginning of the year students will come in contact with several small animals.
-Our wish list includes:
+From the beginning of the year students will come in contact with several small animals such as goats and chickens.

 They learn how to care for them, feed them and even train them to do some basic commands like Butch has learned.